Revisiting ab-initio excited state forces from many-body Green's function formalism: approximations and benchmark: Analytical Excited State Forces Theory

-Differently from reference \cite{IsmailBeigi2003} we consider the mixing of different conduction (valence) states by including off-diagonal electron-phonon coefficients, as the diagonal part of BSE hamiltonian becomes non-diagonal due to the atomic displacements $D_{cvk,c'v'k'} = \langle ck | H^{qp} | c'k' \rangle - \langle vk | H^{qp} | v'k' \rangle$.
-In reference to\cite{IsmailBeigi2003} two options for the ESFs are considered, one with (see equation \ref{eq:ESF_IBL_with_kernel} and one without (see equation \ref{eq:ESF_IBL_no_kernel}) derivatives of kernel matrix elements.
-The second difference between our approach and the one used by Ismail-Beigi and Louie is the treatment of ELPH coefficients.
-ELPH coupling obtained from DFPT (DFT level) is underestimated in relation to ELPH calculated at GW level \cite{Antonius2014, Li2019, Faber2011, Faber2015}.
+The second difference between our approach and the one used by Ismail-Beigi and Louie is the treatment of ELPH coefficients, as they use directly ELPH coefficients from DFPT calculated at DFT level.
+ELPH coupling obtained at DFT level is underestimated in relation to ELPH calculated at GW level \cite{Antonius2014, Li2019, Faber2011, Faber2015} (see equation \ref{eq:relation_elph_qp_dft}).
 Frozen phonon calculations at GW level show that ELPH energies are normalized more than 40\% for diamond \cite{Antonius2014}.
-Faber et. al \cite{Faber2015, Faber2011} calculated the effective electron-phonon coupling potential $V^{ep}$ \footnote{that depended on $\partial \epsilon_m / \partial u^\nu$ for the C$_{60}$ fullerene molecule, where $\epsilon_m$ is the three-fold degenerate LUMO energy level calculated with DFT and GW and $u^\nu$ is the displacement pattern for the $\nu$ vibrational mode using finite differences.
-Note that $\partial \epsilon_m / \partial u^\nu$ can also be rewritten in the notation of our work as $\langle m | \partial_\nu H | m \rangle $ the diagonal electron-phonon coupling coefficient} and observed that EPC effective potentials using self-consistent GW agreed better with experimental data than one shot G$_0$W$_0$ and DFT results were substantially smaller than any GW calculation \cite{Faber2011}.
+Faber et. al \cite{Faber2015, Faber2011} calculated the effective electron-phonon coupling potential $V^{ep}$ and observed that EPC effective potentials using self-consistent GW agreed better with experimental data than one shot G$_0$W$_0$ and DFT results were substantially smaller than any GW calculation \cite{Faber2011}.
 The same trends were observed for diamond and graphene in reference \cite{Faber2015}.
 Li et al developed a self-consistent methodology to calculate el-ph coefficients at GW level, called GWPT, analogous to DFPT.
 This method had a better agreement to experimental data for the critical temperature for the superconductive phase of $\mathrm{Ba_{1-x} K_x Bi O_3}$ than DFPT, with enhancements of ELPH coefficients up to 60\% \cite{Li2019}.
 Splits of energy levels in diamond indicate an increase of about 15\% in ELPH coefficients \cite{Li2019}.
+GWPT at BerkeleyGW is not yet available to the public, and its computational cost is substantial larger than DFPT.
+We use an alternative approach to compute ELPH matrix elements at GW level at low computational cost and larger than ELPH matrix elements obtained at DFT level.